What is the internship scheme?

 How do you get involved?

-If you can offer a meaningful work project at your organisation this summer or you’re looking for some extra capacity, this is the scheme for you!
-If you’re interested to find out more information, then register your interest in the form above and we’ll be in touch.
-If you already know that you’d like to host an intern this summer, then fill out the application form.
+If you’re interested to find out more information then register your interest in the form above and we’ll be in touch.
+If you already know that you’d like to host an intern and have an idea of the work project then fill out the application form.

 What else do you need to know?